mareksagan/SchufaAssignment/README.md

 | person     | person          | Person       |

 # Installation
-Run the unit test class **TrimmerTest.java** in *IntelliJ / Eclipse*.
+Run the unit test class **TrimmerTest.java** in *IntelliJ IDEA / Eclipse*.
 It covers most of the implemented features.